 The one thing you need to know is that a cubic foot equals 12 inches by 12 inches by 12 inches, and a cubic yard equals 27 cubic feet.

 It will help if you measure out the soil in this way before you get soil weight.
 The place you get it from can help you with this.
-If you have issues calculating it all together, you can get soil calculators online, which will give you more accurate information.
+However, suppose you have issues calculating it all together.
+In that case, you can use a soil calculator online, which will give you more accurate information.

 A cubic yard of topsoil’s average weight is 1,080 pounds, while a cubic foot weighs 40 pounds.

-In getting the right dimension of your garden, you are assured that the amount of soil you haver procured will be sufficient for your garden.
+In getting the correct dimension of your garden, you are assured that the amount of soil you have procured will be sufficient for your garden.

-Many people have wanted to get started planting, only to realize that they do not have the right soil for the job.
+Many people have wanted to start planting, only to realize that they do not have the suitable soil for the job.
 Getting the right topsoil will go a long way in helping you start your gardening journey without worrying about productiveness.